 This hall was moved to the present site all the way from Osaka in 1607!
-Like any temple it’s not appropriate to take photo’s inside but this hall has several special things to see.
-The ceilings are highly embellished with hundreds of flowers and of course the hall houses the ‘looking back Buddha’.
+Like most temples, it’s not appropriate to take photo’s inside but this hall has several special things to see.
+The ceilings are highly embellished with hundreds of flowers and of course, the hall houses the ‘looking back Buddha’.

 Eikan-do has extensive wooden corridors that run between the various buildings and follows the contours of the hillside behind.
-It is said that the corridors form the shape of a sleeping dragon and thats where it gets it name from (dragon = garyu).
+It is said that the corridors form the shape of a sleeping dragon and that’s where it gets its name from (dragon = garyu).

 The corridors are made of interlocking wood and you can see in this photo that it’s littered with cherry blossom petals that blew in on the breeze.

-The open sided corridor isn’t a unique design for temples in Japan but they are unusual and the ones at Eikan-do are extensive, I don’t recall seeing others on a similar design within Kyoto.
+The elevated open-sided corridor isn’t a unique design for temples in Japan but they are unusual and the ones at Eikan-do are extensive, I don’t recall seeing many others on a similar design within Kyoto.

 The Somon gate and the Suikinkutsu

 The Hojo pond is fed from small streams around the temple grounds.
-It’s filled with koi and has a small shrine in the middle with a statue of .
+It’s filled with koi and has a small shrine in the middle with a statue.
 I can only imagine how stunning this would be with all the autumn colours around it.

 I wasn’t able to establish more than the name of this building.
-The use of the suffix -do indicates it is a temple in it’s own right but I couldn’t establish any more than.
-I though it was particularly special built into the side of the mountain like that so decided to include it anyway in the hope that someone could fill in further information for me.
+The use of the suffix -do indicates that it is a temple in its own right but I couldn’t establish any more than.
+I thought it was particularly special built into the side of the mountain like that so decided to include it anyway in the hope that someone could fill in further information for me.

 Getting there, fees & facilities

-Eikan-do is open 9am until 4pm and entry is Y600 (or Y1000 during the special autumn opening).
+Eikan-do is open from 9 am until 4 pm and entry is Y600 (or Y1000 during the special autumn opening).
 There are also night illuminations in the second half of November when the leaves are at their most colourful.

-This map provided by Eikan-do temple shows the layout of the grounds in English.
+This map provided by the Eikan-do temple shows the layout of the grounds in English.

 As this is a religious facility there are a few things that are expected of visitors.
-These include wearing suitable clothing, not eating or drinking in the grounds and only taking photos outside, not inside the temples buildings or of the artifacts including statues and paintings.
+These include wearing suitable clothing, not eating or drinking on the grounds and only taking photos outside, not inside the temple’s buildings or of the artifacts including statues and paintings.

 Eikan-do is a beautiful temple to visit in Kyoto particularly if you’re in the city during the autumn leaves time.
-Please share you’re experiences at Eikan-do or around Kyoto in the comments below.
+Please share your experiences at Eikan-do or around Kyoto in the comments below.